Adoptable Dogs

 Feature Pup - Josie!

 Josie is a female pitt mix, about 3-4 years old and weighs around 30 lbs.
 She is spayed, microchipped, and up-to-date on vaccinations.
 Josie already has some important skills under her belt -- she is crate and potty trained and knows some basic commands like sit, down, and paw.
-She has recall training and has been trained on an e-collar, and she is currently in a six-week obedience course to beef up her training even further.
+She has recall training and she is currently in a six-week obedience course to beef up her training even further.
 Her previous owner was an equestrian and occasionally took Josie out to the barn, so she has experience around larger farm animals as well -- a unique bonus!

 Email us to be put in contact with Josie's current foster family!